pascalburki/regime-risk-instability/README.md

 a guarantee for any single day.
 A portfolio manager that relies on the regime average alone could still get caught off guard on a specific low vol day where all assets happen to move together.

+## Theory vs Reality

+Theory assumes correlation stays stable, meaning one fixed number can describe the relationship between two assets.
+In reality, SPY/QQQ 20 day rolling correlation changed significantly, ranging from 0.41 to 0.99 between 2018 and 2023, a spread of 0.58 on a scale from negative 1 to 1.

+Theory suggests diversification consistently reduces risk.
+In practice, diversification benefits fell from 44.6% during calm market conditions to 33.0% during stressed periods.
+TLT alone contributed 24% of the low volatility benefit and 41% of the high volatility benefit.

+Theory treats volatility as the main source of risk.
+However, the results show diversification breaks down when correlation rises to 0.879 rather than because volatility itself increases.
+The failure point appears at a volatility multiplier of 1.0 once correlation becomes high enough.

+Theory often assumes market returns follow a normal distribution.
+The data shows otherwise: SPY experienced events beyond 3 standard deviations on 1.53% of trading days compared to the normal prediction of 0.27%, making extreme outcomes almost six times more common than expected.